ChongWu-Biostat/MCSS/README.md

 ## Mutation + gene expression data

-Since MCSS is under the penalization regression framework, other types of genomic data, such as gene expression data, can be easily included.
-Here, we show a simple example and provide the corresponding codes（*MCSS_ME*, *MCSS\_ME\_CV1*, and  *MCSS\_ME\_CV2*).
+MCSS can incorporate other types of genomic data; currently, it can integrate mutation data with gene expression data.
+Here, we show a simple example and provide the corresponding code（*MCSS_ME*, *MCSS\_ME\_CV1*, and  *MCSS\_ME\_CV2*).

-Note that the genes in the same pathway usually collaborate with each other, the expression of the genes in the same pathway usually have higher correlation than those from different pathways.
-Taking this information into account, we revise the object function to consider the correlation among the gene expression data.
-See more details in Integrative analysis subsection (2.6) in our upcoming paper.
+Since the genes in the same pathway collaborate with each other to perform the same or related biological function, their expression levels are usually more highly correlated than those from different pathways.
+Taking this prior knowledge into account, we can modify the objective function to include the correlations among the genes.
+For more details, see section 2.6 Integrative Analysis in our paper.

 Along the way, we developed the *MCSS_ME*, *MCSS_ME_CV1*, and  *MCSS_ME_CV2* for implementing MCSS algorithm and selecting the tuning parameters with both mutation and gene expression data.